UofABioinformaticsHub/Biotech7005/Practicals/NGS_Practicals/1_NGS_Practical1.md

 ```

 In the above command, we have used a trick commonly used in Linux systems where we have taken the output of one command (`zcat Run1_R1.fastq.gz`) and sent it to another command (`head`) by using the pipe symbol (`|`).
-This is literally like sticking a pipe on the end of a process & redirecting the output to the input another process (you should remember this from your Introduction to Bash Practicals).
+This is literally like sticking a pipe on the end of a process and redirecting the output to the input another process (you should remember this from your Introduction to Bash Practicals).
 Additionally, we gave the argument `-n8` to the command head to ensure that we only printed the first eight lines.

 This gives a clear view of the fastq file format, where *each individual read spans four lines*.